Afluria Preservative-Free Quadrivalent 2017-2018 (injection)

 Brand Name: Afluria 2017-2018, Afluria Preservative-Free 2017-2018, Afluria Preservative-Free Quadrivalent 2017-2018, Afluria Quadrivalent 2017-2018, Fluad 2017-2018, Fluarix Preservative-Free Quadrivalent 2017-2018, Flublok Quadrivalent 2016-2017, FluLaval Preservative-Free Quadrivalent 2017-2018, FluLaval Quadrivalent 2017-2018, Fluvirin 2017-2018, Fluvirin Preservative-Free 2017-2018, Fluzone High-Dose 2017-2018, Fluzone Preservative-Free Quadrivalent 2017-2018, Fluzone Quadrivalent 2017-2018, Fluzone Quadrivalent Intradermal 2017-2018

 Influenza virus (commonly known as "the flu") is a serious disease caused by a virus.
 Influenza virus can spread from one person to another through small droplets of saliva that are expelled into the air when an infected person coughs or sneezes.
 The virus can also be passed through contact with objects the infected person has touched, such as a door handle or other surfaces.

-The injectable influenza virus vaccine (flu shot) is a "killed virus" vaccine.
-Influenza virus vaccine is also available in a nasal spray form, which is a "live virus" vaccine.
+The injectable Afluria Preservative-Free Quadrivalent 2017-2018 (flu shot) is a "killed virus" vaccine.
+This medicine is also available in a nasal spray form, which is a "live virus" vaccine.

 Becoming infected with influenza is much more dangerous to your health than receiving this vaccine.
 Influenza causes thousands of deaths each year, and hundreds of thousands of hospitalizations.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.